-Additionally, payments made to any of the above charities must meet all of the following standards:
+Additionally, payments related to donations must meet all the following standards:

-- Payments must not be made in cash or cash equivalent (payments must be effected by bank transfer); and - payments must not be made to any individual or entity other than the charity in question or to a bank account outside of the country where the charity in question resides.
+- Payments must not be made in cash or cash equivalent (payments must be performed by bank transfer); and - payments must not be made to any individual or entity other than the non-profit entity in question or directly to people in need within those disadvantaged groups or local communities that have been awarded with the assistance or to a bank account outside of the country where the people in need or non-profit entity in question resides.

-Moreover, the written agreement with the above charities must contain inter alia, the following specific wording:
+Moreover, the written agreement with the above non-profit entity or people in need must contain inter alia, the following specific wording:

-- To prohibit the charities from altering the nature or purpose for the use of the donation without written approval from the Company. - To provide, at the request of the Company, supporting evidence of the use of the donation in compliance with the specific purpose. - To comply with the Applicable Laws in relation to the receipt and use of the donation.
+To prohibit the non-profit entity or people in need within those disadvantaged groups that have been awarded with the assistance from altering the nature or purpose for the use of the donation without written approval from the Company.

+- To provide, at the request of the Company, supporting evidence of the use of the donation in compliance with the specific purpose. - To comply with the Applicable Laws in relation to the receipt and use of the donation.

-Charitable contributions must be offered in an open and transparent manner and accurately recorded in the Company's books and records, and charitable donations log must be kept to register all charitable contributions offered to External Parties.
+Donations must be offered in an open and transparent manner and accurately recorded in the Company's books and records, and donations log must be kept registering all charitable contributions offered to External Parties.

-This policy as well recognises the rights of the Company Personnel to make charitable donation as individuals in their personal capacity.
+This policy as well recognizes the rights of the Company Personnel to make donations as individuals in their personal capacity.
 To be permitted, it has to be entirely clear that the Company Personnel do not represent the Company in doing so.